ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Method

 where the source classification loss $\mathcal{L}_{\mathrm{cls}}^{s}$ optimizes the feature extractor $F$, the source domain-specific attention $A_s$ as well as the dual classifiers $C_1$ and $C_2$.

 To sum up, we integrate the adversarial loss with the source and target classification losses and the regularization of the dual classifiers in one objective loss function as follows.

 Since the adversarial training and the source classification are two essential modules, we set their weights to one and tune the values of the two hyperparameters $\lambda_1$ and $\lambda_2$ to control their contributions.
 In overall, the three losses are integrated to guide the feature extractor to generate domain-invariant features, while allowing the domain-specific attentions to preserve the key features for each domain.
 Additionally, the dual classifiers are diversified using the regularization term.
+More details about the training can be found in Algorithm~\ref{algorithm}.